 15. Mrs. Potts first discovers Mr. Potts while she is pouring boiling water onto some of the villagers during the final scenes.

-16. While fighting off the villagers, harpsichord Maestro Cadenza
+16. While fighting off the villagers, harpsichord Maestro Cadenza shoots at his rivals with his keys.
+After turning human again, he's comically lost all his teeth.

 If this list gives you the urge to watch the enchanting movie again, consider watching it in 4DX for an added experience.
 Bonifacio High Street’s Central Square cinemas just released a snow and rain feature you might want to check out.

 There's more to know about the movie, of course.
-If you're a diehard fan, check out the Beauty and the Beast Official Movie Magazine, out now in newsstands for P150.
+If you're a diehard fan, check out the Beauty and the Beast Official Movie Magazine, out now on newsstands for P150.
 If you're dying to know just how nervous Emma Watson was when doing the ballroom dance scene, or how they did Ewan McGregor's hair, this magazine is definitely worth checking out.